pagkly/Zed/Investopedia4/What Is Organizational Behavior (OB).md

 Today, those and other studies have evolved into modern theories of business structure and decision-making.

-The new frontiers of organizational behavior are the cultural components of organizations, such as how race, class, and gender roles affect group building and productivity.
+The new frontiers of organizational behavior are the cultural components of organizations, such as how race, class, and gender roles affect group building and [[Productivity|productivity]].
 These studies take into account the ways in which identity and background inform decision-making.

 ### Key Takeaways

 -   Organizational behavior is the study of how people behave within groups.
--   Early studies determined the importance of group dynamics in business productivity.
+-   Early studies determined the importance of group dynamics in business [[Productivity|productivity]].
 -   The study of organizational behavior is a foundation of corporate human resources.

 ## Where Organizational Behavior Is Studied